0xNeo77/0xNeo77/README.md

 - **firmware hacking** → android, bootloaders, partitions—it all falls apart eventually
 - **ctf grinding** → crackmes, hackthebox, just for the sake of it

-essentially: i take things apart, see how they're built, and document what i find.

 ---

 ## the projects